rivic-q/cryptobom-saas/README.md

 ## �🎯 **Overview**

-**Rivic** is the leading quantum-safe cryptographic migration platform designed specifically for EU banking and financial services.
+**Rivic** is the leading Quantum-Safe Security Protocol (QSSP) Framework designed specifically for EU banking and financial services.
 Our transparent, zero-code-change solution protects against the quantum computing threat while ensuring full compliance with eIDAS 2.0 and DORA regulations.

 ### 🚨 **The Quantum Threat is Real**
 - **Harvest Now, Decrypt Later (HNDL)** attacks are happening today